andrewmk/node-red-contrib-lirc/README.md

 * Key down/up output

 ##Outputs
-Component has two outputs, first is used on key down, seccond on key up.
+Component has two outputs, first is used on key down, second on key up.